yjwtheonly/MolAE/README.md

 ## Pre-train

-There are two ways to use Mol-AE: you can either directly use our pre-trained weights, like picking up a ready-made tool, or you can pre-train Mol-AE from scratch, akin to crafting your own tool from raw materials.
+There are two ways to use Mol-AE: you can either directly use our pre-trained weights, or you can pre-train Mol-AE from scratch.

 ### 1.Directly use the pre-trained model.
 The pre-trained checkpoint can be downloaded from [[google drive](https://drive.google.com/file/d/1NKObZCfE80GCLS9yJ7hqMGzjfGol4LLo/view?usp=drive_link)].